-My work focuses on the built environment and disrupting architectural lexicon and material function through drawing, painting, mixed media and site specific responses.
-Often this involves accretion and entropy related to salvaged materials that index city-building and its histories.
-I am interested in the role of line and mark-making, and ways to think about manufactured space and the dynamics that frame it.
-Through these processes, typical function is diffused, as art, architecture, economics and aesthetics are conflated.
+My work focuses on the built environment and disrupting architectural lexicon and material function through painting, drawing, mixed media and site specific responses.
+Often this involves salvaged materials that index city-building and related histories.
+I am interested in the role of line and mark-making, as well as manufactured space and the dynamics that frame it.
+The materiality of the work underscores the relationship of waste and remnants to both architectural practice and the production of artwork.
+Through these processes, typical function is diffused, as art, architecture, economics and aesthetics interweave.

 Recent exhibitions include Empty Gallery (Victoria), the Morris and Helen Belkin Art Gallery, AHVA Gallery/UBC, and Interurban Gallery (Vancouver).
 I hold an MFA from the University of British Columbia (2018) and live and work in Vancouver, BC, on the unceded territory of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.